dotnet/msbuild/documentation/specs/task-isolation-and-dependencies.md

 # Task isolation
 ## Problem definition
 Tasks in MSBuild are dynamically loaded assemblies with potentially separate and colliding dependency trees.
 Currently MSBuild on .NET Core has no isolation between tasks and as such only one version of any given assembly can be loaded.
 Prime example of this is Newtonsoft.Json which has multiple versions, but all the tasks must agree on it to work.
-This problem is also described in microsoft/msbuild#1754.
+This problem is also described in #1754.

 ## Possible solution
-Use [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-2.2) (ALC) to provide binding isolation for tasks.
-Each task would be loaded into its own ALC instance.
+Use [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-2.2) (ALC) to provide binding isolation for task assemblies.
+Each task assembly would be loaded into its own ALC instance.
-* The ALC would resolve all dependencies of the tasks (see dependency resolution below)
+* The ALC would resolve all dependencies of the task assemblies (see dependency resolution below)
-* ALC would fallback to the Default for dependencies which the task doesn't carry with itself (Framework and so on)
+* ALC would fallback to the Default for dependencies which the assembly doesn't carry with itself (frameworks and so on)
-* ALC would probably have to forcefully fallback for MSBuild assemblies since by default lot of tasks will carry these, but the system requires for the MSBuild assemblies to be shared.
+* ALC would probably have to forcefully fallback for MSBuild assemblies since it's possible that tasks will carry these, but the system requires for the MSBuild assemblies to be shared.
 We would probably also want to load groups of tasks which belong together into the same ALC (for example based on their location on disk) to improve performance.
 This will need some care as there's no guarantee that two random tasks have compatible dependency trees.

 ## Potential risks